johnkerl/miller/go/src/platform/README.md

-This is platform-dependent code, which as of early 2021 is the command-line parser.
+This is Miller's platform-dependent code -- as of April 2021, all Windows vs not-Windows.

-Handling single quotes and double quotes is different on Windows unless particular care is taken, which is what this package does.

-Please see [./getargs_windows.go](getargs_windows.go) for details.